-A payment bond is often provided along with a performance bond, with the premium being based on the amount of the contract.
+A payment bond is often issued to contractors in conjunction with a performance bond, with the premium being based on the amount of the contract.
 Since the two are often issued together, it’s a natural assumption that there would be a double cost to have a payment bond and the performance bond, but that isn’t the case.
 Though, it’s important to note that if just a payment bond is issued, then the premium is less than if the two surety bonds are given together.
 If you’re a newer contractor business, it would be best to also read this article: What Sureties Look For When Bonding Newer Construction Companies – CSBA

 In general, a payment bond cost is calculated from these factors:

-- The overall financial strength of the contractor and owners
+- The overall financial strength of the construction company and owners of the company

 - Whether the financial statements are prepared by a CPA or internally

 - The size of the payment bond required